sendwithus/competencies/competencies/ide-vim.md

 ## How do you prove it?

+* Open a doc, get out to the command line, pipe the input back in to the editor.

 * Share your `.vimrc` (vim configuration)

 * You can name at least three of vims `modes`